alexk99/the_router/README.md

-# Work in the progress..
+# Work in progress..
 Stay tuned.

 # The router
-The router is the modern software packet router based on DPDK an NPF libraries.
+The router is a modern software packet router based on DPDK an NPF libraries.

 # Installation
 <a href="/install.md">Installation</a>